MaryJane-Ifunanya/Walmart-Sales-Analysis-Project/README.md

 ## Project Overview

-#### This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.I utilized Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions and then power Bi for data visualizton.
+#### This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
+I utilized Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions and then power Bi for data visualization.
 ---

 ## Tools Used